 SHECP is a non-profit serving a consortium of schools that coordinates and supports an eight-week Summer Internship Program where cohorts of interns live together and work full-time with community partners engaged in anti-poverty work.
 With placements available across various locations and sectors, the SHECP internship is curated to give students with an academic grounding in poverty the opportunity to deepen their understanding of poverty, including its definitions, causes, and potential solutions, while providing substantive support to agencies working in underserved communities.

 Alongside the vital hands-on experience, interns engage in various academic and professional development programs throughout the summer to strengthen their connection with practitioners, local communities, and their peers.
 SHECP aims to develop student civic responsibility through experiential learning, promote respect for diverse communities, and facilitate poverty awareness, leading students to intentionally integrate anti-poverty action in their post-graduate vocations and personal lives.

-Supplemental Application: There is not a supplemental application for Shepherd at W&L. Once accepted to POV453, your information with be shared with the SHECP office.
-You will then complete SHECP registration material and the internship matching process commences.
+Supplemental Application: There is no supplemental application for Shepherd at W&L. Once accepted to POV453, your information will be shared with the SHECP office.
+You will then complete SHECP registration material, and the internship matching process commences.